gotyou007/bentoml-pytorch/README.md

-# Deploy a pretrained/Fine-tuned hateBERT model in Bentoml
+# Deploy a pretrained/Fine-tuned hateBERT model in AWS Sagemaker with BentoML

-`bentoml.picklable_model` represents a generic model type in BentoML, that uses `cloudpickle` for model serialization under the hood.
-Most pure python code based ML model implementation should work with `bentoml.picklable_model` out-of-the-box.
+`Transformers` is a library that helps download and fine-tune popular pretrained models for common machine learning tasks. `BentoML` provides native support for serving and deploying models trained from Transformers.
+BentoML requires Transformers version 4 or above

 0. Install dependencies: